Covering New Ground

 Can commuter students participate?

 Yes!
-Students who are commuting also participate in TERRAIN curriculum, including those found in the Expeditionary Learning Community.
-Commuter students will also join the group in all off-campus expeditions.
+Students who are commuting also participate in TERRAIN curriculum, including those activities in the Expeditionary Learning Community.
+Commuter students will purchase a 40- or 70- meal plan and participate in all off-campus excursions.

 What if a student needs ADA accommodations or academic support?